ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 ## Execution Units

-This custom device consists of several Execution Units and Factories, and this section details the execution mode and resposibilities of each.
+This custom device consists of several Execution Units and Factories, and this section details the execution mode and responsibilities of each.

 ![EngineLibrary](Screenshots/EngineLibrary.PNG)